Skip to main content

 3. Hybrid Approach

-• Use local models for development
+• Use local models for quick iteration

-• Use cloud models for production
+• Use cloud models for complex tasks

-Yes!
+Yes.
 The Apache 2.0 license allows:

 • Commercial use